 - Uncorrected hypokalemia or hypomagnesaemia

 - Positive test result at screening for hepatitis B surface antigen (HBsAg), HCV (untreated), or HIV-1/2.
-Participants with HCV who have been successfully treated and who test negative for HCV RNA may be considered eligible for entry into the study.
+Participants with HCV who have been successfully treated and who test negative for HCV ribonucleic acid (HCV RNA) may be considered eligible for entry into the study

 For the latest version of this information please go to www.forpatients.roche.com